Statistics, Facts and Trends on Different Learning Styles 2025- What’s the Percentage of Visual, Auditory, and Kinesthetic Learners in the World?

 What is the most Effective Type of Learning Style?

-According to current research, there isn’t a single “most effective” learning style, as most people learn best by combining different approaches, with multimodal, hybrid learning (using a mix of visual, auditory, and kinesthetic elements) often considered the most effective strategy for most learners.
+There isn’t a single “most effective” learning style.
+Most people learn best by combining different approaches, with multimodal, hybrid learning (using a mix of visual, auditory, and kinesthetic elements) often considered the most effective strategy for most learners.

-According to most research, the most common learning style for children is visual learning; meaning they learn best by seeing information presented through pictures, diagrams, and other visual aids.
+According to most research, the most common learning style for children is visual learning.
+Meaning they learn best by seeing information presented through pictures, diagrams, and other visual aids.
+(Source)

 What is VARK Theory?